synnaxlabs/synnax/pluto/README.md

 ## Contributing

-Read both the Synnax [contribution guide](../docs/CONTRIBUTING.md) and the Pluto [contribution guide](./CONTRIBUTING.md) to learn about the codebase and our process for working with it.
+Read both the [Synnax Contribution Guide](../docs/CONTRIBUTING.md) and the [Pluto Contribution Guide](./CONTRIBUTING.md) to learn about the codebase and our process for working with it.